 Lab Animal Residency Program Description

-The University of Florida Laboratory Animal Medicine Residency is an ACLAM-approved, 3-year, non-degree program supported by 8 ACLAM-boarded veterinarians with one double-boarded by the American College of Veterinary Pathology.
-As an AAALAC-accredited research program, Animal Care Services employs over 100 staff with more than 200,000gsf of animal facility space encompassing 20 buildings and housing approximately 15 species, providing residents with a broad range of diverse experiences.
+The University of Florida Laboratory Animal Medicine Residency is an ACLAM-approved, 3-year, non-degree program supported by 8 veterinarians, 5 whom are ACLAM-boarded.
+As an AAALAC-accredited research program, Animal Care Services employs over 140 staff with more than 200,000 square feet of animal facility space encompassing 20 buildings and housing approximately 15 species, providing residents with a broad range of diverse experiences.
 In addition to basic and bench science, Animal Care Services supports the research activities of 16 different colleges including the following professional schools: the College of Veterinary Medicine, the College of Medicine, the College of Dentistry, and the College of Pharmacy, as well as the UF Health Hospital and the Malcolm Randall VA Medical Center.
-The training program is designed to support three residents, one for each year of training.

 The objectives of this program are to prepare residents to perform the following tasks: